boundarydevices/linux/Documentation/hwmon/ina2xx.rst

 refer to the Documentation/devicetree/bindings/hwmon/ti,ina2xx.yaml for bindings if the device tree is used.

-Additionally ina226 supports update_interval attribute as described in Documentation/hwmon/sysfs-interface.rst.
+Additionally ina226 and ina232 supports update_interval attribute as described in Documentation/hwmon/sysfs-interface.rst.
 Internally the interval is the sum of bus and shunt voltage conversion times multiplied by the averaging rate.
 We don't touch the conversion times and only modify the number of averages.
 The